 Born in Lyon, France, François has a Master’s degree in fine arts from the School of the Museum of Fine Arts, Boston.
-He teaches video, photography, as well as special project courses focused on visual culture and community engagement.
+He teaches video, photography, and special project courses focused on visual culture and community engagement.

 François is an international artist who creates videos, photo series, as well as installations and performances.
 With a background in photography and painting, both film masters and painters have influenced his work.
 Moving across multiple disciplines to produce large scale pieces such as multi-channel video installations, François uses various digital tools to build experiential works.

 He made the Lumen Prize Shortlist for the Moving Image Award.
-He has shown works at the Museum of Fine Arts Boston, the Geneva International Film Festival, CyFest in St Petersburg, Beacons Festival in Skipton UK, The Boston Biennale, HUBweek Boston, the Museum of Science Boston, the Boston Sculptors Gallery, the Boston Convention Center, Axiom gallery, The MIT Museum, Tufts University, Atlantic Works and performed at First Night Boston, Boston CyberArts and Pixilerations.
+He has shown works at the Museum of Fine Arts Boston, the Geneva International Film Festival, CyFest in St Petersburg, Beacons Festival in Skipton UK, The Boston Biennale, HUBweek Boston, the Museum of Science Boston, The MIT Museum, the Boston Convention Center, the Boston Sculptors Gallery, Installation Space gallery, Tufts University, Atlantic Works and performed at First Night Boston, Boston CyberArts and Pixilerations.
 Some of his video work was featured at the Swissnex dome for HUBweek Boston, Virtual Territories at the Geneva International Film Festival, Beacons Lumen Festival in the UK, and at Illuminus Festival – the inaugural Nuit Blanche Boston.

 My constant mixing and recycling of images from various sources echoes the cycles of consumption I deal with conceptually: climate change, land, the built environment, entertainment, and other capitalist excesses.
 I often use found photographs, video, audio or text fragments, as well as my own images to make works that resonate and spark a dialog.
 My practice is constantly evolving and pushing the boundaries of what I can create, often making connections with other artists and intellectuals to further my inquiry.